Shobika187/Forward-kinematics-using-robot-analyzer/README.md

 ### RESULTS :
-Forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer and polt the graph for link cordinates and joint angles is analysed succesfully
+ The Forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer and polt the graph for link cordinates and joint angles is analysed succesfully